|

 The Airborne Stand-off Radar (ASTOR) is a new British capability for operations over and around the battlefield.
 It is to form the UK equivalent to the US E-8 Joint Surveillance Target Attack Radar System (JSTARS).

-ASTOR is to provide a long-range all-weather theatre surveillance and target acquisition system capable of detecting moving, fixed and static targets.
-It is designed to meet a joint Army and RAF requirement.
-The production contract was signed in December 1999 for the supply of five air-platforms, eight ground stations, and contractor logistic support.
+The production contract was signed in December 1999 for the supply of 5 x air-platforms, 8 x ground stations, and contractor logistic support.
 The principal elements of ASTOR are the Bombardier Global Express aircraft and the Raytheon ASARS-2 side looking airborne radar used on the U-2.

 Sentinel R1 - ASTOR Aircraft - low pass at Broughton

 The radar operates at high altitude and in all weathers to provide high resolution.
 ASARS-2 has been reported to provide images of the battlefield at ranges of 160 km, at altitudes up to 47,000 feet.
-High speed data links transfer the data from aircraft to ground stations in near real time.

 ASTOR Specifications